AllenInstitute/stpt_registration/README.md

 # The "model_directory"

-Reference data and algorithm parameters needed by the registration methods is organized in a directory structure.
+Reference data and algorithm parameters needed by the registration methods are organized in a directory structure.
 In the production pipeline, the modules access this directory at a standard default location.
 Each module has an optional "model_directory" input argument to configure the modules to look for that information in user specified location.

 A copy of the content of the "model_directory" used for registering STPT images is located [here](http://download.alleninstitute.org/publications/allen_mouse_brain_common_coordinate_framework/).